9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 2. Dhaniya da Dhaba ₹

-It was busy in here even though it was off hours; many families and locals from the area were getting lunch – always a good sign!
+This is a busy spot, even in off hours, with many families and locals – always a good sign!
 Don’t hesitate to share a table if there’s no empty ones – otherwise you might be waiting a while.

 On a side note, the famous Amar Colony Furniture Market is just down the road (about 3 minutes walk) from this dhaba.
 Even if you’re not looking for furniture, this quirky and unique market is worth seeing.